Cappagh killings: Allegations

 A journalist from the Philadelphia Inquirer interviewed Cappagh locals at the joint funeral of the four victims, reporting a belief among many that the killings could only have been carried out with the cooperation of the security forces.
+Claims of this nature were notably popularised by an October 1991 episode of the Channel 4 programme Dispatches that drew on the evidence of Jim Sands, a former Portadown resident.

-Billy Wright, boasting to an interviewer from The Guardian, alleged that members of the security forces had suggested they were pleased with the deaths: I genuinely believe that we were very successful, and that may sound morbid but they know that we hammered them into the ground and we didn't lose one volunteer.
+Billy Wright dismissed these allegations, and alleged the UVF were being forced to abort 'three out of every four operations' because of security force activity.
+Nevertheless, he boasted to an interviewer from The Guardian years later that members of the security forces had suggested they were pleased with the deaths: I genuinely believe that we were very successful, and that may sound morbid but they know that we hammered them into the ground and we didn't lose one volunteer.
 Indeed, members of the security forces had said that we done what they couldn't do, we put the East Tyrone brigade of the IRA on the run.